PauseAI/pauseai-website/src/posts/risks.md

 However, new (often better) jobs were created, and the economy grew.
 This time, things might be different.

-AI does not just replaces our muscles as the steam engine did, it replaces our brains.
+AI does not just replace our muscles as the steam engine did, it replaces our brains.
 Regular humans may not have anything left to offer the economy.
 Image generation models (which are heavily trained on copyrighted material from professional artists) are already [impacting the creative industry](https://cointelegraph.com/news/artists-face-a-choice-with-ai-adapt-or-become-obsolete).
 Writers are [striking](https://www.newscientist.com/article/2373382-why-use-of-ai-is-a-major-sticking-point-in-the-ongoing-writers-strike/).